myroslavsuprun/react-developer-test/README.md

   - Opening PDP page;
 * Header:
   - Switching between product categories which are rendered from the BE;
-  - Switching currency which will be saved in local storage and set on every page;
+  - Switching currency which will be saved in the local storage and set on every page;
-  - Opening cart overlay with possibility to correct product quantity, to go to Cart page and remove all products from cart;
+  - Opening cart overlay with a possibility to correct product quantity, to go to Cart page and remove all the products from the cart state;
 * PDP:
   - Switching product images;
-  - Choosing specific product attribute;
+  - Choosing a specific product attribute;
-  - Adding/removing product from cart with specific attribute;
+  - Adding/removing product from the cart state with a specific attribute;
 * Cart page:
   - Changing products quantity;
-  - Switching product between images;
+  - Switching between product images;
-  - Removing all products by pressing order button;
+  - Removing all products from the cart state by pressing the order button;
 ##### __Lighthouse test:__
 ![lighthouse test image](https://i.imgur.com/3QhsA5Y.png)